top of page

 Clifford and Viola worked and lived close to the land, and like the generations before them, left the land to their children William, Sarah, and Glenn.
 Glenn and his wife Marion continue to carry the role of steward, living on and adding tracts back to the boundaries of the farm.
 Looking forward, Sarah and Glenn’s children will continue to uphold the treasure of the family legacy.

-The eighth generation is Glenn’s grandchildren who bring to the community the public face of Still Family Farm.
-Leslie Still Oubre is a landscape architect and serves as president of the farm.
-Jeffrey Still fills the role of vice president, and grew up driving tractors and baling hay while learning the nuances of the land.
-Stephanie Still Davis brings her marketing and event planning background to the team, while Patricia Still is a C.P.A. and handles the financial side.
-Many other family members bring their own set of skills and talents to balance out the needs of stewarding the land, and no gift or contribution is taken for granted.
+The eighth generation is Glenn’s grandchildren who brought the community the public face of Still Family Farm from 2013 - 2024.
+Leslie Still Oubre is a landscape architect and served as president of the farm.
+Jeffrey Still filled the role of vice president, and grew up driving tractors and baling hay while learning the nuances of the land.
+Stephanie Still Davis brought her marketing and event planning background to the team, while Patricia Still is a C.P.A. and handled the financial side.
+Many other family members brought their own set of skills and talents to balance out the needs of stewarding the land, and no gift or contribution is taken for granted.

 And now, the ninth generation is growing up on the land, learning to drive the tractors, picking green beans in the gardens, splashing in the rain puddles, and catching crawdads in the same creek that Grandpa Moon's children played.